Governor General’s Literary Awards

-Publishers should submit books as early as possible.
-Submissions upon release of titles are appreciated and strongly encouraged.
-Books must reach the Canada Council by the deadline date that corresponds with the publication date.
+Publishers should nominate books as early as possible.
+Nominations upon release of titles are appreciated and strongly encouraged.
+Books and nomination forms must be received by the Canada Council by the deadline date that corresponds with the publication date.
 Incomplete or late nominations will not be accepted.

 If these dates fall on a weekend or statutory holiday, the deadline moves to the next business day.

 Deadlines for book nominations

 Books must be published and available on the market between 1 August 2022 and 31 July 2023.
 Deadlines for nominations are:

 - 15 February 2023 – for books published between 1 August 2022 and 31 January 2023

 - 15 May 2023 – for books published between 1 February 2023 and 15 May 2023